 1 person favorited this theater

 The Evergreen Theatre had a relatively short life.
-It was built in 1911 near the corner of Myrtle and Seneca Avenues in the Ridgewood section of Queens.
+It was built in 1911 near the corner of Myrtle Avenue and Seneca Avenue in the Ridgewood section of Queens.
 It was originally opened as the Evergreen Airdrome, and was an open-air theater.
-Two years later, in 1913, the Evergreen Theatre was built right next to the Airdrome.
+Two years later the Evergreen Theatre was built and opened on October 4, 1913 right next to the Airdrome.
 Two years later, the Evergreen Theatre was enlarged.

 The owners of the Evergreen Theatre also built and operated the Van Cortlandt Airdrome at corner of Van Cortlandt Avenue (now 71st Avenue) and Myrtle Avenue.
 The Van Cortlandt was never expanded beyone an open air theater.